 All the projects including five 132/33 kV substations and a 220/132 kV substation have been charged, commissioned as well as made operational within the given stringent timelines specified in the contract without any failure or defects in the processes as well as across the equipment and material.
 The location and size of the projects are as follows:

-The transmission line for all the above projects consist of 325 towers and a line length of 100 km.
+The transmission line for all the above projects consists of 325 towers and a line length of 100 km.
 Tower foundation, erection and stringing work was executed in rocky, hilly and water logged areas and also across railway crossing patches.
 All the substations executed are suitable for automation, which is a first in the Andhra Pradesh Zone.
 An additional control room has been provided in each switchyard area (called the Bay Kiosk room) apart from the main control room to control and monitor HV/LV side equipment.

 Currently, all the projects are complete and commissioned in service by the end-user DISCOMs.
 Blue Star has also constructed a 2km compound wall in Rachagunneri substation.